In this guide

 Once the command runs successfully, it will displayed where both files are located.
 Click on "If your private key and cert are already on the server, click here" and fill both fields with those paths.
 You should now be redirected to the host name indicated in that screen, while running a secure HTTPS connection.

-Using an external Elasticsearch cluster
+Using an external Elasticsearch cluster and PostgreSQL database

 Using Lang.ai Enterprise